Why It's Important To Show Affection to Our Children - Baby Chick

 It’s Never Too Late

-Most of these studies have been conducted since infancy to see the effects over the years.
+Most of these studies have been conducted since infancy to see the effects over time.
 But that does not mean you have run out of time if you didn’t do skin-to-skin with your baby.
-As we just learned, physical touch and affection toward children greatly influence their behavior, sense of self, and overall mental and physical health.
-There are plenty of ways to promote affection in your family and household.
+As we have just learned, physical touch and affection toward children have a significant influence on their behavior, sense of self, and overall mental and physical well-being.
+There are numerous ways to promote affection within your family and household.

 In my work, I like to share an idea that I call “Love Taps,” a small “tap” or physical touch from you that can help your child feel affection and connectedness.
 We can use these little love taps often throughout the day.
-This concept is so simple in our busy lives but will remind us of those small moments when we can connect to our child on a physical level.
+This concept is so simple in our busy lives, but it reminds us of those small moments when we can connect with our child on a physical level.
 Examples include “tapping” their head as they play, rubbing their back as you walk with them upstairs to bedtime, and fitting in that morning hug before they run to catch the bus.
 These little gestures only take seconds but will accumulate, making your child feel that important connection.

 It’s Okay To Remind Yourself To Show Affection